epam/UUI/uui/themeTodo.md

 - [-] theme.css - maybe convert it into scss?
 - [-] We deprecated line-height font-size v-padding in loveship, is it Ok (TextArea as example)?
 - [-] move skins themes into @epam/assets and make it scss
+- [-] app/src/demo/tables/filteredTable/FilteredTableFooter.tsx uses some components from promo and in loveship theme they work wrong.

 - [ ] WithMods function - need to rework:
      1) case when we need to redefine some variable typo, for example - color.